 If You Want To Use These Free Cricut Printable Santa PNG Alphabet Letters And Numbers?

 Simply click here or on the image below to get my free Cricut Printable Santa PNG cut file downloads and I will pop them across to you.
-If you’re a subscriber, the download is ready for you in the free members area under Printable Alphabets.
-The link to the page is in your members email.
-However, make sure your pop-up blocker is turned off, if the email doesn’t land check your spam folder.
+However, make sure your pop-up blocker is turned off.
 Here’s how you upload the files to Cricut Design Space.

 If You’re Having Problems?